You have two or more Raspberry Pi at home?

 What’s a cluster?

-All the computers works on the same task, reducing the time needed to finish it
+All of the computers in a cluster work on the same task, reducing the time needed to finish it.

-In a load balancing architecture, each computer is working on a different task to decrease the master node’s load
+In load balancing architecture, each computer is working on a different task to decrease the master node’s load.

-At the time I wrote these lines, the IBM Summit from the ORNL laboratory is the biggest supercomputer in the world
+At the time of writing this, the IBM Summit from the ORNL laboratory is the biggest supercomputer in the world.

 Raspberry Pi application

-As you know, the Raspberry Pi is not so powerful, but it’s cheap
+As you know, the Raspberry Pi is not very powerful, but it’s cheap.

-We can make it run tasks faster on 4 devices instead of only one, for a reasonable price
+We can make a Raspberry Pi run tasks faster on 4 devices instead of only one, for a reasonable price.

-You can do it with two nodes to start and add others later if needed
+You can build a cluster with two nodes to start and add others later if needed.

 I’m doing this exercise for you, with two Raspberry Pi:

-- A Raspberry 3B+: the master node that will run all the stuff
+- A Raspberry Pi 4B 4G: the master node that will control everything

-- A Raspberry Pi Zero: the second node, to increase global performance (yes it’s maybe not the best model choice, but it’s just for the test)
+- A Raspberry 3B+: the second node, to increase global performance

-Then I’ll copy the SD card to another to get a Raspberry Pi Zero almost ready without doing the same thing again
+Then I’ll copy the SD card to another one, to get a Raspberry Pi 3B+ almost ready without having to do the whole preparation phase on the 3B+.

-Finally, there are extra steps to do on both to connect them together and run the first script
+Finally, there are extra steps for both Raspberry Pi devices to connect them together and run the first script.

 Prerequisites